liuyushen123/Airline-Crew-Scheduler-private/README.md

     - **Note:** Your server name might be different (e.g., `localhost`, `(localdb)\mssqllocaldb`).
 Adjust the `Server` part of the connection string accordingly.

 2. **Apply database migrations:**
-  -Open the terminal and naviggate to the backend server directory:
+  -Open the terminal and navigate to the backend server directory:
       ```bash
       cd Server/Server
       ```